Nike of Callimachus: Statue

 The statue depicts Nike (Victory), in the form of a draped woman with wings running right, on top of an inscribed Ionic column.
-Its height is 4.68 meters and was made of Parian or Pentelic marble.
+Its height is 4.68 metres and was made of Parian or Pentelic marble.
 Some parts of the statue such as the head, the hands and more were never recovered after the damage.

 The neck of the Nike has nine holes for metal jewellery, which has been lost.
 She probably held a caduceus in her hand.

 Inscription

-The text of the inscription on the monument was carved in two lines.
-The monument is a rare example of a preserved dedicatory epigram, with its statue and base, from the late archaic period.
+The text of the inscription on the monument was carved in two vertical lines.
 Only 35% of the original text is visible due to the destruction.

 The text on the column is below (the brackets indicate text which is missing because of the destruction and has been restored by Catharine Keesling):

 Restoration

-On October 26, 2010 after it was restored, it was displayed to the public for the first time as a complete monument at the Acropolis Museum.
-The statue has been affixed to a metal column that holds the various parts in place and is built so that additional fragments can be attached if they are found.
-According to the curator of the new Acropolis Museum, the monument has been reconstructed in a modern fashion using only the original shards in their correct positions, so that a visitor might be able to see the authentic version.

-The unveiling of the Nike monument was among a series of events scheduled during 2010 by the culture and tourism ministry of Greece to celebrate the 2,500th anniversary of the Battle of Marathon.
-During the unveiling of the statue the Greek minister stressed:
+In 2010, the Nike monument was restored and put on display in the new Acropolis Museum, alongside a reconstruction showing how the monument may have originally looked.
+The restoration was designed to allow other fragments of the monument to be attached in future if more are discovered.
+The restored Nike monument was unveiled in 2010 as part of a series of events organised by the Greek Ministry of Culture and Tourism commemorating the 2,500th anniversary of the Battle of Marathon.
+At the unveiling, Pavlos Geroulanos, the Greek minister of tourism, said:

 “Today we are not unveiling the monument of just another heroic general but a monument to a democratic process that changed the course of history."

 He also reminded the audience of the words that Miltiades said to Callimachus just before the polemarch cast his vote: